threatcode/tcboxer/man/kaboxer.yaml.5.md

   should be extracted at image installation time for use in the host, for instance in graphical menus.

+* *cli-helpers* (list): a list of scripts to install on the host to ease running Kaboxer applications from a terminal.
+In their most simple form, these scripts are just wrappers around the actual kaboxer command.

 * *desktop-files* (list): a list of \*.desktop files to install on the host in order to make the application visible in graphical menus.